-If you use a Kodi Media Center based on a Linux distribution other than OpenELEC/LibreELEC, OSMC etc. you need to install OpenVPN first and make sure the command 'killall' is available.
+If you use a Kodi Media Center based on a Linux distribution other than OpenELEC/LibreELEC, OSMC etc. (such as Ubuntu) you need to install OpenVPN first and make sure the command 'killall' is available.
 Usually you do this by the following commands:

 - sudo apt-get update

 You might have a different Linux installation running, with different steps to take, but they should at least be similar.
 Below you will find an example of how to install OpenVPN for Linux Mint, others can be seen here in the 'CyberGhost for Linux' section.

 Click on the menu entry 'My Devices' and then on 'Add Device'.